quangtinh2842/Auto-Maker/README.md

       + Filters (contrast, white, black, yellow, orange, red, pink, purple, blue, turquoise, green, black and white)
       + Effects (flash, shake, pulse, greenscreening, slow zoom, spin, rotation, blur, disco, color shift)

-Weakness: The more videos, the lower the resolution (just apply for video layers)
+Weakness: The more videos, the lower the resolution (just apply for video layers (maybe))

 OS: macOS (the tech I need which was not supported on iOS yet)